 Our Scholars Program provides scholarships and support services all the way to college graduation.

-Students in ScholarMatch’s Destination College programs are invited to apply to our Scholars Program – a support program through college graduation that includes advising, career mentoring, and financial support from one of our scholarship partners.
+Students in ScholarMatch’s Destination College programs are invited to apply to our Scholars Program, our college success program, which includes advising, career mentoring, and financial support from one of our scholarship partners.

-To be eligible, students must complete the “Prepare” and “Apply” ScholarMatch College-Ready Milestones and have an EFC of under $20,000 and be first-generation college students.
+To be eligible, students must be planning on attending a 4-year college, be the first in their family to attend college, complete ScholarMatch’s College-Ready Milestones, and have an EFC of under $20,000.
 Preference is given to students who are Pell Eligible.

 Scholars are matched with a college advisor, a ScholarMatch staff member who will support students with all things college.